Article

 The European Respiratory Society estimates 15–20% of adults over 40 in Europe suffer from this Chronic Obstructive Pulmonary Disease (COPD).
 A typical patient, who we’ll call Maria, might visit a doctor every six months for routine COPD checkups, but collecting data biannually may not provide the information needed to see important health trends and anticipate potential complications.
 Rather than relying on these infrequent visits, COPD patients could access the benefits of DHT via digital care products to manage the disease.

 Firstly, this type of patient needs access to personal medical devices that can actively monitor health at home or on the go.
 The Withings ScanWatch is an example of a connected device that can monitor this patient’s oxygen saturation and daily walking distance multiple times a day rather than the typical protocol, which is to wait six months to measure indicators in hospital.
 The next step towards DHT solutions entails the bridge between patients’ data and medical providers.
-The backend integration of Withings’ open API allows Babylon, a telemedicine platform, to automatically and safely receive data that patients have authorized to be sent.
+Combined with the care spectrum evolution, the backend integration of Withings’ open API allows Babylon, a telemedicine platform, to automatically and safely receive data that patients have authorized to be sent.
 Medical providers would then have on-demand access to the data and can adjust this patient’s medications accordingly while also monitoring the long-term effectiveness of treatment.

 In addition to the medical device and telemedicine bridge between patient and provider, using a companion digital therapeutics (DTx) for COPD could help improve patient outcomes.
 The DTx is clinically-validated, works with medications, tracks triggers that reduce oxygen levels, and helps adjust key behaviors to optimize overall condition.
 Due to the insights provided via the DTx, COPD patients can avoid taking walks on days with high levels of air pollution, lower the use of rescue inhalers, understand how to best exercise, and experience reduced dyspnoea episodes.

 The combination of device, telemedicine, and DTx is a suite of technologies composing DHT that can help patients and providers co-create care plans that help identify goals and well-defined actions to improve health and change key behaviors.
-While patients can still check in every 6 months with providers, data is being delivered more frequently which could reduce hospital visits and deliver better health indicators.
+While patients can still check in every 6 months with providers, with the care spectrum evolution, data is being delivered more frequently which could reduce hospital visits and deliver better health indicators.

 However, dumping large amounts of patient vitals every day is not the answer, which is why providers can enable a series of alerts that initiate a clinician review based on patient triggers revolving around personal conditions and health history.
 In this case, doctors only see the information that is needed, not daily dumps of data.